 Dr. Halperin co-directs the Brigham Center for Weight Management and Metabolic Surgery together with surgeon Ali Tavakkoli, MD.
 Recently they teamed up with the Brigham Breast Center to help overweight and obese women lose weight as part of a breast cancer prevention strategy.

 “It is extremely challenging to lose weight, especially on your own,” said Dr. Halperin.
 Some people may find more success in a physician-supervised weight loss program.
 Effective strategies hinge on changes in nutrition, physical activity, and behavior – the three “pillars of weight management,” as Halperin calls them.

-BWH offers multiple options for people who want to lose weight using strategies backed by scientific evidence.
-At both the BWH Program for Weight Management and at the Center for Weight Management and Metabolic Surgery, patients meet one-on-one with physicians to craft a weight loss plan tailored to the individual’s preferences and medical needs.
+Brigham offers multiple options for people who want to lose weight using strategies backed by scientific evidence.
+At both the Brigham Program for Weight Management and at the Center for Weight Management and Metabolic Surgery, patients meet one-on-one with physicians to craft a weight loss plan tailored to the individual’s preferences and medical needs.
 Dr. Halperin and her team of physicians and dietitians teach participants about nutrition, exercise, medication options, and surgical approaches to weight loss.

 The difference between the programs in part relates to the intensity of the intervention.
 At the Program for Weight Management, participants commit to attending weekly evening sessions, with both an individual and a group component.
 In both programs, evidence-based strategies are emphasized.
 Participants follow a calorie-controlled food plan, sometimes including meal replacements.
 A habit that is encouraged for everyone is keeping a food log.
 Many studies have shown that keeping this daily record makes people more likely to succeed at weight loss.